andrewbolster/andrewbolster.github.io/resume/index.md

 #### MEng Electronics and Software Engineering

-This is a four-year Extended Engineering course.
+This is a five-year Extended Engineering course.
 It has been established to provide an adequate supply of well-qualified engineers with an appropriate blend of engineering knowledge and skills in business practice and management.

 Concentrations in High Performance Computing, and Digital Communications.
 Also sat as Student Representative througout my time at Queen's, culminating in a chairmanship for my final year, as well as sitting on the IETs Younger Members Committee.